Bourekas: Etymology

 As knowledge of Ladino is lost among the younger generation of Sephardic Jews, Judeo-Spanish has become a "language of food".
 Food names have been described as "the last Judeo-Spanish remains" of the cultural memory of Ottoman-Sephardic heritage.
 The word boureka (or borekita) is a Judeo-Spanish loanword from the Turkish börek.
 Spanish does not have the front rounded Turkish ö sound, so the word becomes boreka.

 As one Turkish food writer put it, "Ladino is the borekitas of the granmama".

-In Judeo-Spanish boreka originally referred to empanada style pastries, while the traditional Ottoman börek were called bulema.
+In Judeo-Spanish boreka originally referred to empanada-style pastries, while the traditional Ottoman börek were called bulema.

 Overview

 Bourekas have been called "the Israeli equivalent of Jewish-American bagel and cream cheese" and are served for almost any occasion, from a meeting of Israeli soldiers to a Shabbat kiddush.
 Gil Marks has said:

 In Modern Israel, borekas…follows only falafel in popularity as a street snack food and rank among the favorite home treats for the Sabbath or a simple weekday nosh.

 Bourekas can be found everywhere in Israel.
-They are a very popular street food, and are served at shuks (outdoor markets) and eateries in the Machane Yehuda market in Jerusalem, Levinsky market as well as the Carmel market in Tel Aviv and Israeli restaurants and cafes.
+They are a very popular street food, and are served at shuks (outdoor markets) and eateries in the Machane Yehuda market in Jerusalem, Levinsky Market as well as the Carmel Market in Tel Aviv, and Israeli restaurants and cafes.
 They are also baked in dedicated boureka bakeries specializing in baking bourekas.

 Bourekas are often made out of puff pastry filled with various fillings.
 Among the popular fillings are feta cheese, kashkaval cheese, minced meat, mashed potato, spinach and cheese, eggplant, and mushrooms.

+Sephardic Jews also make a special version of borekitas that are deep-fried, soaked in honey, and filled with nuts, served as a traditional Purim delicacy.
+It is known as Travadicos among Jews in Turkey and Bourekitas de muez among Jews in Greece.

 History

 Early history

 The Sephardic Jews of Spain were making empanadas before the expulsion from Spain.

-In some towns of Emilia-Romagna such as the former city-states Ferrara and Modena, the Jewish community used to consume a half-moon shaped sweet pastry called burriche or burricche.
+In some towns of Emilia-Romagna such as the former city-states Ferrara and Modena, the Jewish community used to consume a half-moon-shaped sweet pastry called burriche or burricche.
 This dish, perhaps inspired by Ottoman cuisine, was part of the cuisine eaten by the Jewish communities that lived in Italy, and is possibly linguistically related to bourekas.